nadinekuo/nadinekuo/README.md

 - 👋 Hi, I’m @nadinekuo
 - 👀 Passionate about building software that contributes to our globe
-- 🌱 I’m currently learning about mobile development using Flutter
+- 🌱 I’m currently learning about AI/ML applications in Software Engineering
 - 📫 How to reach me: nkuo@tudelft.net

 <!---